Usos y costumbres: Under Spanish colonial rule

 Spanish colonial authorities in the Americas were ordered to investigate the traditions and customs of indigenous communities, and to apply these traditions to disputes among Indian subjects.
 Scholar José Rabasa traces the term usos y costumbres to the New Laws of 1542, which ordered traditional procedures be used in dealings with Indians rather than "ordinary" Spanish legal proceedings.
 The division of legal authority is associated with notion of a Republic of Indians (República de Indios) subject to distinct legal norms under Spanish colonial rule.
 According to Rabasa, this division "at once protects Indian communities from Spaniards, criollos, and mestizos, and alienates Indians in a separate republic, in a structure not unlike apartheid."

 North America

 Mexico

 In Mexico, usos y costumbres practices are widely used by indigenous communities and are officially recognized in the states of Oaxaca (for 417 of 570 municipalities), Sonora, and Chiapas.

 Central America

 Guatemala

 In Guatemala, Maya communities have used a variety of community-oriented or informal mechanisms for conflict resolution.
-That is commonly referred to as Maya justice, or usos y costumbres.
+They are commonly referred to as Maya justice, or usos y costumbres.